 We are seeking Law students to tutor Indigenous adult students studying diploma level legal studies (TAFE level).
 Tutoring usually takes place during the evenings, but other hours may be available by arrangement.
 Cultural sensitivity training will be provided.
 Tutors must be: • punctual and reliable; • organised; • speak clear English; and • have completed Foundations and Ethics.
 To apply,…Find Out More

 The position serves as the Event Planner for Tranby, supporting the organisation’s mission of providing adult education to Indigenous adult learners, organising different events throughout the year, such as Graduation Ceremony, NAIDOC Event etc • Plan, design and produce events while managing all project delivery elements within time limits • Conduct research, gather information/ quotes and negotiate contracts • Organise facilities…Find Out More

 The position serves as the chef for Tranby, supporting the organisation’s mission of providing adult education to Indigenous adult learners.
 The chef provides nutritiously balanced meals to students who attend Tranby during block. • Provide nutritious balanced meals for students who attend Tranby for block release, includes morning tea and lunch • Plan weekly menu • Check freshness of food…Find Out More

 To assist with the upkeep of our beautiful campus. • Maintenance of grounds within the campus • Fixing Gutters • Painting walls • replacing lightbulbs…Find Out More

 What kind of volunteer work is on offer at Tranby?

-Tranby has a wide selection of roles, ranging from assisting students and Programme Managers, to writing and editing funding applications, executive and administrative support, IT Support, Marketing and fundraising.
+Tranby has a wide selection of roles, ranging from assisting students and Lecturers, to writing and editing funding applications, executive and administrative support, IT Support, Marketing and fundraising.
 Check out our current available opportunities or contact us to find out more.

 Do I have to make a long-term commitment?